realms-overflow/Chess/stockfish_engine/Windows/wiki/Compiling-from-source.md

 $ export PATH=/home/johndoe/Android/Sdk/ndk/23.1.7779620/toolchains/llvm/prebuilt/linux-x86_64/bin:$PATH
 ```

+> [!NOTE]
-_Note: These PATH settings are in effect only for your current session._
+> These PATH settings are in effect only for your current session.

 Now you should be able to call the compiler we will use from the command line.
 Let's check which version we have, this example output is from Windows, the Linux output should be quite similar.